Skystapper/renamer-bot/README.md

 ## Telegram Rename Bot

-I would like to thank @coderboy1952 (Rajnish Singh) for providing this repo.
+I would like to thank [Rajnish Singh](https://github.com/coderboy1952) for providing this repo.

 ---
 Rename any Telegram Files with Permanent Thumbnail Support'